 Shaw Communications; Tory, Tory and UBS Securities, Canada.

-A new book Christopher Pratt - Six Decades will be published by Firefly Books in 2013.
+A new book, Christopher Pratt - Six Decades was published by Firefly Books in 2013.

 Christopher Pratt lives and works in St. Mary's Bay, Newfoundland and has been represented by Mira Godard Gallery for 45 years.